-Unofficial translations (e.g. those by the author) should be placed in quotation marks with parentheses, in roman type with an initial capital on the first word of title and subtitle (see Gliesmann in References).
-After the first mention in text, the original title should be used alone.
+Unofficial translations (e.g. those by the author) should be placed in quotation marks with parentheses, in roman type with an initial capital on the first word of title and subtitle (see Gliesmann in References)

 The official titles of published translations are set in italics inside parentheses (see Zhang in References).
 After the first mention in text, the English title should be used alone.